ciscoheat/superforms-web/src/routes/concepts/tainted/+page.md

 })
 ```

-> For the user's sake, the tainted message is on as default, but if you're certain you don't want an alert to appear for a particular form, set the option to `null`.
+> For the user's sake, the tainted message is set by default, but if you're certain you don't want an alert to appear for a particular form, set the option to `null`.
 This can be necessary for login and registration forms, where password managers can taint the form when inserting saved usernames and passwords.

 ## Example